 So I ended up setting it up on AWS with ECS which is similar to docker compose.
-I have not documented it yet as I got busy (new job), and I want to document a node library I have been building first (https://github.com/vespertilian/dgraph-js-extras).
+I have not documented it yet as I got busy (new job), and I want to document a node library I have been building first (GitHub - vespertilian/dgraph-js-extras: A library of helper functions to accompany the dgraph-js library).
 Also not sure if my setup is really a great setup.
 Dev-ops is not my speciality.

 That said, here is a screen capture of my AWS ECS settings which might help you.